cDask/board_game_marketplace/README.md

 As seen from above each table has been implemented as models in the rails app.
 Below is a descriptions of each model and its relationships.

-- User - This is the authentication model that handles passwords usernames and admin status its main purpose is an entry point for users and to provide a secure way for user access the website.
-It has one relationship with the profile model in which a User has on Profile and a profile is dependent on User.
+- User - This is the authentication model that handles passwords usernames and admin status its main purpose is that it functions as an entry point for users and to provide secure access to the website.
+It has one relationship with the profile model.
+A User has one Profile and a profile is dependent on a User.
 - Profile - This model holds the more general information about our users such as profile pic and current rating and username.
 This is to give a more personalised experience when using the website.
 Profile belongs to one User and is dependent on having a User model attached to it.
 Profile is also associated with the Conversation, Message, Listing, Transaction and ActiveStorage models.
 Each of these relationships are has_many apart from ActiveStorage which holds the profile pic on AWS is a has_one
 - Listing - Listing models holds listing information or the board games which are to be sold or traded.
 Each Listing belongs to a Profile which signify the poster of that Listing.
 Listing also has a many to many relationships with the Payment model through a join table.
 This is so a Listing can have many different payment options and each Payment options can have many Listings.
 Listing also has a has one relationship with Transaction model which signify each Listing only being sold once.
 - Payments - The Payments model simply hold the payment options and provide them as options for the Listing model.
-It has been separated as a model rather than an enumerable as this allows for addition of more payment types in the future such as google pay and paypal.
+It has been separated as a model rather than an enumerable as this allows for the addition of more payment types in the future such as google pay and paypal.
 - ListingPayments - This is a join table that allows for the many to many relationships between Payments and Listings.
 It belongs to one listing and one Payment.
-- Transaction - The transaction model represents the purchase or trade of a Listing as such belongs to one Listing of which represents the product being sold and one Profile representing the buyer of that product.
+- Transaction - The transaction model represents the purchase or trade of a Listing and as such belongs to one Listing of which represents the product being sold and one Profile representing the buyer of that product.
 This model is only generated once a Listing has been purchased.
 - Conversations - This model represents the Conversations taking place between two different individual Profiles as such it has a belongs to relationship with two different Profile models.
 It also has a has many relationship with the Message model that holds the messages being sent from the participants of the conversation.
 - Message - The Message model holds the messages for conversations and belongs to one Conversation and one Profile.
 The Profile represents the messenger and Conversation is the conversation this message is part of.

 ### Abstraction

-The final marketplace makes use of several different high-level components that ruby on rails provide, each making development and the functionality of the app vastly faster and broad.
+The final marketplace makes use of several different high-level components that ruby on rails provide, each making development and the functionality of the app vastly faster and broader.

 One crucial abstraction used in my board game market place is how all my models are inherited from the application record class which in turn inherits from the base class in ActiveRecord module.
 What this allows us to do is set a model without having to write a bunch of code to implement basic functionality such as creating a new record or updating a new record, this is all created and handled by Rails.
 It also allows us to connect and make changes to our database with out having to code that logic ourselves.
 For example: